life-itself/community/content/blog/announcing-gathering-2024.md

 authors:
   - sylvieshiweibarbier
 image: /assets/images/gathering-2024.png
-description: "A Gathering on the Second Renaissance: journey to an awakening society.
-Exploring art as gateway to political, social and spiritual transformation."
+description: "Annoucing the return of our original annual event: the Gathering!
+The theme for 2024 will be the Second Renaissance: journey to an awakening society.
+In this event we will explore art as gateway to political, social and spiritual transformation."
+categories:
+  - gathering
 ---

 We are delighted to announce the return of our original annual event: the Gathering!
 The theme for this 2024 Gathering will be the Second Renaissance: journey to an awakening society.
 In this event we will explore art as gateway to political, social and spiritual transformation.
 The event is has a special new two part structure:

 - Part I: 13th to 16th June: sharing the second renaissance